About

 My descriptive outlines were written in a flurry over a week or so.
 The reading lists speak just as well for themselves.

 It'll be clear that each list presents different possible ways of reading, individually and collaboratively.
-Imagine also what it would be like for each of you to be reading from one list in each of the three sections, concurrently, over 6 months, in three different combinations of people, as part of a collective endeavour.
+Imagine also what it would be like for each participant to be reading from one list from each of the three sections, concurrently, over 6 months, in three different combinations of people, as part of a collective endeavour.
 After all, there's only so much reading one person can reasonably hope to do, so it'd be good to at least be able to associate with others who've got the other books covered.

 .